-Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou ıs Internal Assessment 50 Semester En d Examina ation (3 Hours) 50
+Lectures 4 Tutorial 1 Practical 0 Credits 4 Continuou is Internal Assessment 50 Semester En d Examina tion (3 Hours) 50

-Prerequisites: Mathematics, Power system-1, Power System-2
+Prerequisites: Mathematics, Power system-1, Power System-2 Course Objectives: To make the students

-CO1: To understand economic load dispatch under various operational constraints and techniques to solve the problem.

-CO2: Modeling of turbines and generators and know the importance of quality of power, P-f, Q-V control loops, AGC

-CO3: To discuss the concept of reactive power and voltage control in detail.
+- CO1: Understand economic load dispatch under various operational constraints and techniques to solve the problem. - CO2: Modeling of turbines and generators and know the importance of quality of power, P-f, Q-V control loops, AGC - CO3: To deal with the numerical methods studied in applied mathematics courses to get the Solutions of load flow problem and comparison of different methods. - CO4: Discuss the concept of reactive power and voltage control in detail. - CO5: Understand Power system stability and voltage stability in operation of power system.

-CO4: To understand the importance of reactive power control in power system.

-CO5:To Understand Power system stability and voltage stability in operation of power system.

-CLO1: Know the importance of economic operation of power systems

-CLO2: Develop the mathematical models of turbines and governors and know the importance of single area and AGC

-CLO3: Know the importance of voltage control of distribution systems
+- CLO1: Explain the importance of economic operation of power systems - CLO2: Develop the mathematical models of turbines and governors and know the importance of single area and AGC - CLO3: Develop proper mathematical models for analysis of load flow study - CLO4: Explain the importance and control of reactive power and voltage - CLO5: Explain the stability issues concerned with power system operation

-CLO4: Control the voltage and reactive power in practical case also.

-CLO5: Explain the stability issues concerned with power system operation